apioo/psx/doc/design/controller.rst

 --------

-This chapter gives a short overview of the most important methods which you need inside an controller.
+This chapter gives a short overview of the most important methods which you need inside a controller.
 To simplify things take a look at the following source code.

 Usage